Hyperparticle/lct-master/charles-university/speech-recognition/speech-recognition-project/README.md

 1. Record all train/test sentences with a suitable microphone and put them in the `raw-audio` directories.

 2. Convert the `.m4a` files to `.wav` using `avconv` or `ffmpeg` using the script `./scripts/convert.sh` (48kHz 16bit).
 This will also put the `.wav` files in the `converted-audio` directories.
-The will be named S001.wav, S002, ...
+They will be named `S001.wav`, `S002.wav`, ...

 ### Training

 The command `$ bash ./train.sh` will run all necessary training steps.
 It first generates Generates word lists, dictionaries, and feature vector files from the training data.
-Then it trains an HMM in a sequence: flat start monophones, silence model with short pauses, and forced alignment.
-The final HMM model for testing will be outputted to `./model/hmm9`.
+Then it trains an HMM in a sequence: flat start monophones, silence model with short pauses, forced alignment, and triphones.
+The final HMM model for testing will be outputted to `./model/hmm15`.

 The training script takes the following steps (see the script itself for more detail).
 All generated training files are in the `train` directory.